adamtry/assessment-person-frontend/README.md

 These failures can often be resolved automatically by opening a terminal, `cd`-ing into the /app/single-view directory, then running `yarn lint:fix`

-After each commit, [CircleCI](https://app.circleci.com/pipelines/github/LBHackney-IT/single-view-frontend) will run the cypress tests and lint checks.

 ## Resources